-The Discretionary Business Support Grant is for small businesses in West Africa that have been affected by Covid-19.
+The SOH Business Support Grant is for small businesses in West Africa that have been affected by Covid-19.

 The grant is to help businesses cover fixed costs.